hpalmete/dilbert-tools/README.md

 ---------------

 This script downloads Dilbert strips for a given day or days, or a whole year at a time.
-It will also save the strips' titles and transcripts to YAML files.
+It will also save the strips' titles, tags, and transcripts to YAML files.

-Each YAML file will be named `YYYY-MM-DD.yml` and will have the keys `date`, `title`, and `transcript`.
+Each YAML file will be named `YYYY-MM-DD.yml` and will have the keys `date`, `title`, `tags`, and `transcript`.
 If there is no title or transcript for the strip, then the respective key's value will be null.

 ### Usage